-KIM SPENCER is the Senior Programming Advisor to Link TV, based in Burbank, CA..
-A producer of more the 60 documentaries and news specials, Spencer helped pioneer satellite “spacebridges” between the US and Soviet Union in the 1980’s, culminating in the Emmy Award-winning "Capital to Capital" series of seven live programs linking the US Congress with the USSR Supreme Soviet.
-Along with Evelyn Messinger, he was a co-founder in 1982 of Internews Network, which now supports independent media in 40 countries.
-He was coordinating producer at the launch of ABC News “Prime Time Live” in 1989, producing multiple episodes around the world including an unprecedented one-hour live broadcast from inside the Kremlin.
-With Patrice Barrat in Paris he developed the innovative "Vis à Vis" series: transcontinental video dialogues linking people ‘face to face’ from their homes and workplaces, edited into twenty one-hour programs for European broadcasters and PBS.
+KIM SPENCER is the Senior Programming Advisor to Link TV, based in Burbank, CA. A producer of more the 60 documentaries and news specials, Spencer helped pioneer satellite “spacebridges” between the US and Soviet Union in the 1980’s, culminating in the Emmy Award-winning "Capital to Capital" series of seven live broadcasts on ABC linking the US Congress with the USSR Supreme Soviet.
+He was a co-founder in 1982 of Internews Network, which now supports independent media in nearly 100 countries.
+Spencer was coordinating producer at the launch of ABC News “Prime Time Live” in 1989, producing multiple episodes around the world including an unprecedented one-hour live broadcast from inside the Kremlin.
+In France he co-developed the innovative "Vis à Vis" series: twenty transcontinental video dialogues linking people ‘face to face’ from their homes and workplaces, for European broadcasters and PBS.
 Returning to Internews, he managed a project in Israel that trained Palestinian journalists and provided equipment for independent TV stations in the West Bank.
-In 1999 Spencer was the founder of Link TV, the independent satellite network devoted to global affairs, available in 30 million U.S. homes on DIRECTV and DISH Network.
-Spencer co-created the Peabody Award-winning series "Mosaic: World News from the Middle East," and is Executive Producer of Link TVs weekly series "Earth Focus," the longest-running environmental program on US television.
+In 1999 Spencer was a founder of Link TV, the independent satellite network devoted to global affairs, now available nationwide on DISH Network and live streamed at www.LinkTV.org.
+There he co-created the Peabody Award-winning daily newscast "Mosaic: World News from the Middle East," and was Executive Producer of Link TV's weekly series "Earth Focus," the longest-running environmental program on US television.
 Spencer retired from full-time management of Link TV in 2022 and now manages the Transformational Media Fund at Mediators Foundation.